Diamond DA62: Design and development

 The DA62 development team is headed by Diamond managing director Manfred Zipper.
-It is based upon the fuselage of the single-engine Diamond DA50, but with two Austro AE300 Diesel engines burning Jet A fuel.
+It is based upon the fuselage of the single-engine Diamond DA50, but with two Austro AE330 Diesel engines burning Jet A fuel.
 Company CEO Christian Dries indicated that the engines may be replaced with turboprops.

 In flying the prototype from Diamond's Wiener Neustadt plant to the 2012 AERO Friedrichshafen aviation trade show, the aircraft achieved 16.6 mpg (14.2 litres/100 km) fuel efficiency, the result of improvements in cooling drag and aerodynamic drag made during its development.

 The company originally intended to have the aircraft available for sale in July 2013 and expected to offer fly-by-wire controls as an option by 2014, but development was delayed and those dates were not met.
 The DA62 was European Aviation Safety Agency (EASA)-certified on 16 April 2015.
-By September 2015, the company was preparing to deliver the first production DA62s to customers the following month and was manufacturing the first aircraft destined for the United States market — the tenth DA52/DA62 to be built and the third production aircraft — for an appearance at that year's National Business Aviation Association Convention in November.
-American Federal Aviation Administration (FAA) certification was received on 23 February 2016 The FAA certification came ten months after EASA certification.
+By September 2015, the company was preparing to deliver the first production DA62s to customers the following month and was manufacturing the first aircraft destined for the United States market—the tenth DA52/DA62 to be built and the third production aircraft—for an appearance at that year's National Business Aviation Association Convention in November.
+American Federal Aviation Administration (FAA) certification was received on 23 February 2016.
+The FAA certification came ten months after EASA certification.
 At the 2016 AERO Friedrichshafen show, Diamond's CEO Christian Dries reported that production would be increased to 60–62 aircraft per year to meet strong demand.

 The aircraft is available in two weight versions.
 The "European" version has five seats and a maximum takeoff weight (MTOW) of 1999 kg, the "US" version has seven seats and a MTOW of 2300 kg.
 The lower MTOW of the "European" version is to allow operators to avoid higher weight-based air traffic control user charges.
 The third row of seating and increased MTOW of the "US" version are available as factory options at extra cost.
 At the 2016 AERO Friedrichshafen, Christian Dries said a special version with an additional baggage belly pod was under consideration for the air charter market.

-By April 2019 more than 120 DA62s had been delivered.
-Aircraft are built in both Austria and Canada.

 In January 2023, it was announced that Aeromot will assemble DA62s in Brazil from kits supplied by Diamond Aircraft Canada, starting in 2025.
 The intention is to ramp-up production to 50 aircraft per year.
-The completed aircraft will be sold primarily in the south American market.
+The completed aircraft will be sold primarily in the South American market.

+By April 2019 more than 120 DA62s had been delivered.
+273 had been delivered by April 2024.
+DA62 aircraft are built in both Austria and Canada.